moldagulovg/organometallic-space/README.md

 6. *Bioinformatics*, **2015**, 31, *8*, 1322–1324.

 ## Acknowledgements:
 Big shoutout to Ph.D.
-Yaroslav Sobolev (IBS-CARS, KR) for teaching me how embeddings of multi-dimensional space work, Junren Li (PKU, CN) for his guidance on UMAP and Faerun, as well as Sanzhar Nurgaliyev (NU, KZ), and Assanali Salem (UNIST, KR) for their help!
+Yaroslav Sobolev (IBS-CARS, KR) for teaching me how embeddings of multi-dimensional space work, Junren Li (PKU, CN) for his guidance with Faerun, as well as Sanzhar Nurgaliyev (NU, KZ), and Assanali Salem (UNIST, KR) for their help!